chatopensource/vault-ai/CONTRIBUTING.md

 #### Installing Requirements
 Currently, we use pip and recommend creating a virtual environment.

-For convenience here's a command for it:
+For convenience here's a command for it.
+Do this in the vault-ai root dir.:
 ```bash
 python -m venv .venv
 source .venv/bin/activate